Doctor-Nobody/Doctor-Nobody.github.io/_pages/as.md

 * IEEE Transactions on Pattern Analysis and Machine Intelligence
 * IEEE Transactions on Knowledge and Data Engineering
 * IEEE Transactions on Image Processing
+* IEEE Transactions on Information Forensics and Security
 * IEEE Transactions on Neural Networks and Learning Systems
 * IEEE Transactions on Cybernetics
+* IEEE Transactions on Multimedia
 * IEEE Transactions on Automation Science and Engineering
 * IEEE Transactions on Consumer Electronics
 * IEEE Transactions on Industrial Informatics
 * IEEE Transactions on Computational Social Systems
 * IEEE Transactions on Emerging Topics in Computational Intelligence
-* IEEE Signal Processing Letters
 * Pattern Recognition
 * Information Fusion
 * Machine Learning